 Finger-licking braised chicken in sesame oil, rice wine and soy sauce with Thai basil

-I left her with the plants that are easy to regrow, in case they didn’t survive Thai basil, mint, pandan, savoy spinach & kale.
-When I left, the Thai basil pot was only left with a few sprigs of leaves.
+I left her with the plants that are easy to regrow (in case they didn’t survive :P) – Thai basil, mint, pandan, savoy spinach & kale.
+The Thai basil pot was only left with a few sprigs of leaves.
 It is a hardy tropical plant that is super easy to grow from scraps.
 After using the leaves, stick the sprigs into a pot with moist soil.
 In 31°C Malaysian weather, they can survive even if only watered once every 2 days.
 No bug attack after 2 years of growing, even measly whiteflies ignored them.
 Don’t they look pretty when the flowers bloom?

 Not only is this herb commonly used in Thai & Vietnamese dishes, accompanying with other meat dishes adds a new dimension to the dish.
 One of them is Taiwanese Three Cup Chicken (San Bei Ji 三杯鸡).
 As my plants are overgrown, I added a big handful of the herb into the dish.

 The recipe Three Cup Chicken originates from 3 cups (or portions) of soy sauce, sesame oil & rice wine each.
 But each household has it’s own version that does not always equate to 3 equal cups (or portions) of each ingredient.
 And some use Thai basil instead of spring onion in the dish.
 As I have both plants, I use both in my dish to make the best out of all recipes.
 This recipe works best with on the bone-in chicken pieces, the flavours of a dish with bone-in chicken is more intense.

 - 500g (1 lb) Chicken Drumsticks - cut into chunks (I use whole drumsticks for photography purposes.
 You can also use chicken drumettes or wings)

 - 2 tablespoon Sesame Oil